Skip to main content

 With increasing urbanization and growing demand for intelligent public transport systems, shared autonomous vehicles can serve as one of the most practicable option to promote a green mobility ecosystem.

 Once you arrive, the smart vehicle begins interacting with a smart space—the airport.
 The augmented video and IoT insights that optimized your route also contribute to curbside management, directing the flow of traffic so you’re not stuck in the car searching for a place to park, or where to enter the terminal.
-This seamless AI and IoT-enabled smart parking solution not only improves the passenger experience, but also contributes toward sustainable urban mobility.
+This seamless AI and IoT-enabled smart parking solution not only improves the passenger experience, but also contributes toward sustainability in urban transportation by saving fuel, reducing carbon emissions and complying with green mobility principles.

 For many people, the anxiety of getting through the airport is one of the most stressful parts of traveling.
 Thankfully, the new technologies powering smart spaces have made the experience vastly simpler, saving you time and stress.
 Hitachi’s Lumada Video Insights combines video and laser-based Lidar (light detection and ranging) technology with data analytics and machine-learning tools.